-3. Counterparties shall be responsible for ensuring that they use the most recent credit quality assessment available from their selected credit assessment system or source for the debtors or guarantors of credit claims mobilised as collateral.
+3. Counterparties shall be responsible for ensuring that they use the most recent credit quality assessment available from their credit assessment systems or sources, as determined in accordance with Article 110, for the debtors or guarantors of credit claims mobilised as collateral.

-Selection of the credit assessment system or source
+Determination of the credit assessment system or source